 – David Attenborough

 The outdoors are beautiful here in Boise, Idaho.
 With the Sawtooth Mountain Range to the East and the Owyhee Mountain Range to the West, Boise sits in the heart of the Treasure Valley along the Boise River.
+Many people even find that glamping in Idaho is a great way to get outdoors.

 There are many healthy people in Boise who enjoy shopping at Whole Foods, Trader Joe’s, or the locally owned Boise Co-op.
 You will see them walking their dogs, going for hikes with friends, mountain biking, attending a yoga class, or even rock climbing in and around Boise.